-Sound in Film is an extremely broad term and can be broken down into a variety of components: dialogue, music and SFX.
+Sound in Film is an extremely broad term and can be broken down into a variety of components: dialogue, music, and SFX.
 These, in turn, can be broken down even further.
 It can compliment, transcend, or oppose what we see on screen, and is a vital tool for storytelling and generating emotions in an audience.

 More recently, Gravity used an intense score and dialogue to create the tension where Ryan Stone (Sandra Bullock) is trying hard not to be knocked out into space by crashing debris.
 We don’t hear the devastation around her, as there is no sound in space (something that Hollywood ignores for the most part), but this ‘gap’ is filled in by the close combination of frantic vocal lines and the music.
 Gravity won Oscars for Best Music and Best Sound Design, so this unorthodox method of filmmaking proved to resonate with audiences.

-It will always play an important role in cinema, and is a necessary power to harness the true potential of a film.
+It will always play an important role in cinema and is a necessary power to harness the true potential of a film.
 Its use can make or break a film, and deserves respect.
-Be on the lookout for the small details, as they can often overlooked, and are a joy to discover.
+Be on the lookout for the small details, as they can often be overlooked, and are a joy to discover.